melfm/notes/docs/machine_learning/probability.md

 values randomly.
 Random variable may be discrete or continuous.
 ### Discrete random variable
 - Has a finite or countably finite number of states
-- Note: these states are not necessarily integers; they can also just be named states that are not considered to have any numerical values
+- These states are not necessarily integers; they can also just be named states that are not considered to have any numerical values
 - X denotes a random variable